As an Amazon Associate I earn from qualifying purchases.

 Unlike commercial anglers, who are not, I believe, allowed to sell their bycatch, we could keep anything legal for a recreational angler to take.
 Several small sea trout and skates went back overboard — hauling the net every 15 minutes or so keeps everything alive — but we got to keep little kingfish (a kind of croaker), a bunch of small squid (I made squid ceviche with them), more than a few pissed off blue crabs, and lots and lots of shrimp.

 Teeny shrimp we used for bait, and most were nice mediums, “gumbo shrimp” Joe called them.
-And indeed, I used these shrimp both in a gumbo (stay tuned for that recipe) and for a Low Country perloo, which is a dish a little like jambalaya; that recipe will appear in my next cookbook, Pheasant, Quail, Cottontail, to be released next spring.
+And indeed, I used these shrimp both in a gumbo (stay tuned for that recipe) and for a Low Country perloo, which is a dish a little like jambalaya; that recipe that appears in my cookbook, Pheasant, Quail, Cottontail.

 Pickled shrimp is best made with medium shrimp, anyway.
 It’s a nibble, an appetizer, something to eat at a cocktail party, or with crackers or on a salad.
 As a salad topping might be the best thing, because the pickling liquid, which includes some olive oil, becomes the salad dressing.